 At the multilateral level, cooperation takes place within the framework of international organisations, especially the UN Human Rights Council, the Council of Europe and the Organisation for Security and Cooperation in Europe (OSCE).

-Swiss nationals in Russia
+Swiss citizens in Russia

 History of bilateral relations

-In 2014, Switzerland and Russia could look back on 200 years of diplomatic relations.
+In 2014, Switzerland and Russia were able to look back on 200 years of diplomatic relations.
 After the Napoleonic Wars (1792–1815), Russia supported Switzerland’s re-emergence as an independent and neutral state.
 In 1814, Tsar Alexander I appointed an envoy to the Swiss Diet for the first time.
 A few years later, Switzerland opened an honorary consulate in St Petersburg.
 Since 1906, Switzerland has been present in Russia with a diplomatic representation.